ksu-cs-textbooks/cis400/content/D-milestones/03-class-library-milestone-1.md

 `Price`: _$5.50_  (or _$3.25_ for a half-stack)

-In addition to the normal entree properties, it should have a boolean property for `HalfStack` (indicating a half-order, default `false`), a boolean property for `WhippedCream` (indicating the pancake should be served with whipped cream - default `true`), and a `SyrupFlavor` property `Syrup` indicating what syrup it should be served with (default Maple).
+In addition to the normal entree properties, it should have a boolean property for `HalfStack` (indicating a half-order, default `false`), and a `SyrupFlavor` property `Syrup` indicating what syrup it should be served with (default Maple).

 If the `HalfStack` property is true, the string `"Half Stack"` should appear in the `SpecialInstructions` list.
-Similarly, the name of the selected syrup should appear in the `SpecialInstructions` along with the word "Syrup", i.e. when the selected syrup is maple, the `SpeicalInstructions` should include `"Maple Syrup"`.
+Similarly, the name of the selected syrup should appear in the `SpecialInstructions` along with the word "Syrup", i.e. when the selected syrup is maple, the `SpecialInstructions` should include `"Maple Syrup"`.

 #### Crashed Saucer (a stack of french toast)
 Implement a class to represent the Crashed Saucer, named `CrashedSaucer` in the file _CrashedSaucer.cs_.
 It should have the following properties: